phani9/API-Documentation/README.md

   - zipcode
 # - Note

-Create Order data will be secured at rest & in transit.
+Create Order data will be secured in transit.
 Details will be shared with partners as part of integrations.

-2.
-3.